zeruhur/plerion/_five_galaxies/en/05_major_empires_and_powers.md

 **Conflicts and Alliances:**

--   The Dominion has engaged in conflicts with rival powers, such as the United Federation of Avaros and the Technocratic Union of Skopalia, over territorial disputes and resources.
+-   The Dominion has engaged in conflicts with rival powers, such as Technocratic Union of Skopalia, over territorial disputes and resources.
 -   They have formed alliances with other major empires to counter common threats, such as the Empire of Wrulis and the Commonwealth of Elyros.

 **Dominant Species or Factions:**